-Volunteer Internships provide qualified college students and adults with professional skills in various areas of museum operations and education.
-While we are not able to offer a stipend, we feel that our internships offer a unique experience and the opportunity to build new skills.
+Internships at the Academy provide qualified college students and adults with professional skills in various areas of museum operations and education.
+While we are not able to offer a stipend, our internships offer a unique experience and the opportunity to build new skills.
 Those interested in receiving credits for an internship should investigate this with their institution.
-High school students fulfilling an "internship" for their school should consider job opportunities listed in volunteering.
+High school students fulfilling an "internship" for their school should consider opportunities listed under Volunteer.

 For most internships a commitment of 16 to 20 hours per week is expected.
-Generally time would be scheduled on weekdays between the hours of 9 and 5, but some weekend scheduling is also possible.
+Generally, time would be scheduled on weekdays between the hours of 9:00 a.m. and 5 p.m., but some weekend scheduling is also possible.
 We will try to be flexible in working out a schedule.

 For undergraduate and graduate research internships go to Research Internships.